Open to the Public

-The David H. Smith Preserve represents the largest remaining coastal sandplain habitat left on Martha's Vineyard.
-The Nature Conservancy has created a three-fourths mile educational trail on the property, called the Fire Trail.
+The David H. Smith Preserve features scrub oak shrubland and oak woodlands habitat on the coastal sandplain of Martha's Vineyard.
+The Nature Conservancy created a .75-mile educational trail on the property, called the Fire Trail.
 This trail features interpretive displays on the natural history of fire on Martha’s Vineyard, and the role that controlled burning plays today in restoring rare natural communities and species.

 Why the Conservancy Selected This Site

 The Conservancy protected the David H. Smith Preserve and facilitated the protection of the 801 acre ‘Hazy Acres’ portion of the adjacent Manuel F. Correllus State Forest by the Massachusetts Department of Conservation and Recreation in 1995 because the site includes a portion of the largest remaining coastal sandplain habitat left on Martha's Vineyard.
 The Preserve is named after a philanthropist who generously supported TNC’s work on the Vineyard.

 The Conservancy completes regular monitoring and preserve maintenance on this property.

 Visitors can see the effects of fire on oak forest, as well as on wintergreen, sweet fern, blueberries, and huckleberries.
 Visitors may also see woodpeckers, neotropical migrant songbirds, bluebirds, quail and hermit thrush.

 Please read our complete list of preserve use policies.

 - Preserve open daily from dawn to dusk

 - Foot traffic only

 - Groups larger than 10 people are asked to coordinate their visit with our Islands Office at 508-693-6287.